Jay-Z slams Trump's 'shithole' comment as 'hurtful'

 Jay-Z said Trump's comments expose a larger problem of racism in this country and the way that people still talk behind closed doors.

-"There was a moment when Donald Sterling had been exposed as a racist on this private phone conversation he was having and they took the team from him," Jay-Z said, referring to remarks made in 2014 by the former owner of the Los Angeles Clippers.
+"There was a moment when Donald Sterling had been exposed as this racist on a private phone conversation that he was having and they took his team from him," Jay-Z said, referring to remarks made in 2014 by the former owner of the Los Angeles Clippers.

 Continuing the analogy, he explained that more spray attracts more bugs as you're not actually dealing with the trash -- in this case, racism.

 "You don't take the trash out.
-You keep spraying whatever over it to make it acceptable and as those things grow, you create a superbug.
-And now we have Donald Trump, the superbug," he said.
+You keep spraying whatever over it to make it acceptable and then, you know, as those things grow, then you create a superbug.
+And then now we have Donald Trump, the superbug," he said.

-"Donald Trump is a human being, too.
-I'm being funny," he added.
-"Somewhere along his lineage something happened to him and he's in pain and he's expressing it in this sort of way."
+"Donald Trump is a human being, too," he said, adding he was just being funny.
+"Somewhere along his lineage something happened to him ... and he's in pain and he's expressing it in this sort of way."

 Jay-Z and his problem with politics

-Asked by Van Jones whether it's OK for Trump "to say terrible things but put money in our pockets" amid Trump's claims that unemployment for African-Americans has dropped, Jay-Z said no, "because it's not about money at the end of the day."
+Asked by Van Jones whether it's OK for Trump "to say terrible things but put money in our pockets" amid Trump's claims that unemployment for African-Americans has dropped, Jay-Z said no, "because it's not about money at the end of the day.
+Money doesn't equate to happiness.
+It doesn't.
+That's missing the whole point.

-"Money doesn't equate to happiness.
-That's missing the whole point," he said.
-"Treat people like human beings.
-That's the main point.
-(If) we're going back to 'you treat me really bad but pay me well,' that's not going to lead to happiness, it's going to lead to, like, the same thing.
+"You treat people like human beings.
+That's the main point," he said.
+"It goes back to the whole thing -- 'treat me really bad and pay me well.'
+It's not going to lead to happiness, it's going to lead to, again, the same thing.
 Everyone's going to be sick."

-The hip-hop star explained that many African-Americans and people in middle America have been voting Democrat for years because their families did.
-"It was like a reflex ... but their needs weren't addressed."
+The hip-hop star explained that many African-Americans and people in middle America have reflexively voted Democrat for years because their families did, but their needs weren't addressed.

-"My problem with government is they forget it's real people behind these decisions that they're making. ...
-We're, like, people going through real time with real pain.
-When you ignore that pain for so long, people act out and want to see something different and that opens the door to what we're seeing now."
+"My problem with government is, I think they forget that it's real people behind these decisions that they're making. ...
+We're, like, people going through real things in real time and in real pain.
+And when you ignore that pain for so long, people -- they will act out, and it's like, 'I want to see something different."
+And that opens the door to what we're living through now."

 He added, "Now, politics has become about votes and not about people."